Nike’s marketing pitch: Giving you bounce with every step.

 This shoe’s raison d’etre is being the new king of the cushioned and bouncy shoe universe, and that’s the only reason why anyone should buy a pair.

 Given the Invincible’s limited versatility, we recommend another Nike shoe to rotate alongside.
-The Structure 23 (review here) is an excellent choice.
+The Structure 24 is an excellent choice.
 It’s supportive, cushioned, and even manages to feel peppy.
+The Structure 24 has the same midsole as the 23, so our review contains a lot of relevant information.

 If Nike still sold something like the Streak or Lunaracer, then recommending a 3 Nike shoe rotation would have been a breeze.
 Hopefully, that will change later this year.
 We see a lot of new spikes, so some of that should rub off on (upcoming?) racing flats.